govhackaustralia/govhack-tools/index.md

 Check out the[ GeoRabble Boundary Mapper&#8217;s Cookbook](http://georabble.org/2012/05/31/the-boundary-mappers-cookbook/) to see how you can tie all these things together!

+## Wrangling

+## Converting
+There are many spatial data formats and often the one your tool requires is not the one the dataset is provided in Online
+  - http://converter.mygeodata.eu/vector kml exporter for shp
+or locally using GDAL

+## geocoding
+cloudmade, google (but you must display on a Google Map).

 ## Analysis

 ### PostGIS